The Trinity and Power of the Holy Spirit

-Godís nature allows him to be everywhere at once (Omnipresent).
+God’s nature allows him to be everywhere at once (Omnipresent).
 He is and was the God of heaven and at the same time is and was Jesus.
 To be both persons, he had to be in more than one place at a time.
 That was no problem because he is omnipresent.
-To become a man he also made use of his other characteristics of omnipotence and omniscience and assumed the form of a man and was born of a virgin.
-God was able to do this, because he is all-powerful (Omnipotent) and possesses all knowledge (Omniscient).
+To become a man he also made use of his other characteristics of omnipotence and omniscience and had the quickening Spirit of the Son, who is the second person of the God Head, to form and then become connected to the sinless soul of the “Son of Man”, Jesus.
+Next, that soul was incarnated into the body of a man, through the virgin birth.
+(Man is a trifold being composed of spirit, soul and body.
+Jesus is a trifold being composed of the “Quickening Spirit of God, the Son”, “soul” and “body”.)
+God was able to become fully man, because he is all-powerful (Omnipotent) and possesses all knowledge (Omniscient).
 However, the world is not willing to accept the reality of the awesome nature of God.
-Itís foolishness to them.
+It’s foolishness to them.
 (1 Cr.
 1:18, 1 Cr.
 2:14) Therefore, they are unable to see Jesus as anything other than a good man.

 Because the Holy Spirit is God and can be in more than one place at a time, it is completely possible for him to have been one with Jesus, in spirit, since Jesus is one with God, in his spirit, and at the same time, to have manifested himself, in his own separate personality, descending upon the human soul of Jesus, after Jesus was baptized by John.
 As God is three persons, man is a three part being, spirit, soul and body.
 (1 Th.
 5:23) The Holy Spirit was already one with Jesus in his spirit, but descended upon the natural mind (soul) of Jesus at the Jordan, thus empowering the human part of him to begin and complete his ministry here on earth.
 The three characteristics, of God, which allowed him to accomplish this feat, are completely consistent with the description of God in the bible.
 Interestingly enough, while most members of The Body of Christ agree with the definition I have described above, concerning the three basic characteristics of God, there are many disagreements between Christians on how God uses his powers to interact with mankind.